Red Lodge Museum, Bristol: Mary Carpenter and the girls' reform school

-In 1854 the building was bought by Lady Byron, using Lord Byron's endowment and given to Mary Carpenter to use as a school.
-Mary Carpenter was a zealous reformer and founded the first ever Girls' Reformatory at the Red Lodge to encapsulate her radical and progressive ideas of improvement and nurture for the nation's poor, in contrast to the harsh workhouses and prisons which were the common solution in the Victorian era.
+In 1854 the building was bought by Lady Byron, using Lord Byron's endowment, and given to Mary Carpenter to use as a school.
+Mary Carpenter was a zealous reformer and founded the first ever girls' reformatory at the Red Lodge to encapsulate her radical and progressive ideas of improvement and nurture for the nation's poor, in contrast to the harsh workhouses and prisons which were the common solution in the Victorian era.

-The Red Lodge was used as a reform school until 1917, during which time Carpenter used her standing as Superintendent to lobby parliamentary and travel the world researching the plight of 'pauper children'.
+The Red Lodge was used as a reform school until 1917, during which time Carpenter used her standing as superintendent to lobby parliament and travel the world researching the plight of 'pauper children'.

 Red Lodge Museum and Bristol 1904 Arts

 In 1919, James Fuller Eberle saved the Red Lodge's historic interior from being pulled apart and sold piecemeal by buying the building for the Bristol 1904 Arts society (previously known as "Bristol Savages") and the Bristol Corporation.
-The arts society couldn't cope with the upkeep of the whole historic building, so CFW Dening built the building in the garden in 1920 and converted the Victorian Laundry into their studio, leaving the Tudor, Georgian and Victorian Red Lodge to the corporation, which became Bristol City Council.
+The arts society was unable to cope with the upkeep of the whole historic building, so CFW Dening built the building in the garden in 1920 and converted the Victorian Laundry into their studio, leaving the Tudor, Georgian and Victorian Red Lodge to the corporation, which became Bristol City Council.

-The Council renovated the building once in 1920 and again in 1956 before opening the Red Lodge as a museum.
-From then onwards the building has been a branch of Bristol Museum & Art Gallery, along with The Georgian House Museum, Blaise Castle House Museum, Kings Weston Roman Villa and M Shed.
+The Council renovated the Red Lodge once in 1920 and again in 1956 before opening it as a museum.
+Since then the building has been a branch of Bristol Museum & Art Gallery, along with The Georgian House Museum, Blaise Castle House Museum, Kings Weston Roman Villa and M Shed.

-The next stages of development at the Red Lodge Museum are reinstating the fixtures of the New Oak Room and including interpretation for the well which was discovered; and re-ordering the garden paving to make it safe for visitors.
+As of 2013 the next stages of development at the Red Lodge Museum were reinstating the fixtures of the New Oak Room, including interpretation for the recently discovered well, and re-ordering the garden paving to make it safe for visitors.